acecancer/Session-materials/Slurm.md

 ### Basic SLURM Concepts
 Before we go any further, let us define some key terms that will be used for the rest of this guide tutorial.
 - **Node**: A single computational unit, often equivalent to a single physical server in the cluster.
-Think of the HPC a cluster a collection of many different computers (nodes) stacked together, where each of these nodes are capable of performing a computational analysis.
+Think of the HPC a cluster a collection of many different computers (nodes) stacked together, where each of these nodes is capable of performing a computational analysis.
-For the case of the ACE, we have types of nodes that is the login node (master node) and the compute node.
+For the case of the ACE, we have types of nodes: the login node (master node) and the compute node.
 The login node is where everyone is placed when they log into the HPC and the compute nodes are where your analyses (jobs) will be executed when submitted.
 - **Job**: A unit of work submitted to SLURM, which can be a single task such as alignment or a complex workflow.
 - **Job Script (Slurm Script)**: A script file containing both the SLURM directives and commands to execute the job.
 It specifies the resources required and the commands to run.